marco-kretz/dev-setup/README.md

 # Personal PHP Web-Development Setup

-These are my minimum requirements for an elegant and easy-to-use development environment with **VS Code**.
+These are my minimum requirements for an elegant and easy-to-use development environment.

 ## Machine